 BDS, or Boycott, Divestment, and Sanctions is part of a 2005 nonviolent call to action from many Palestinian Civil Society organizations in the legacy of successful historic boycott movements in the apartheid Republic of South Africa and the United States under Jim Crow segregation and later by farm workers and others seeking humane conditions.
 See the Palestinian BDS National Committee website for more information!

 Our vibrant chapter has participated in victorious municipal BDS campaigns such as the 2015 Durham Drop G4S campaign and the 2018 Durham2Palestine Coalition’s Demilitarize! campaign victory against Israeli training of the Durham Police Department and all police exchanges with foreign militaries.
 These campaigns lay bare the connections between state violence locally and in Palestine.
 We also engaged in a pivotal campaign with the Islamic Association of Cary to help return Imam Khadra home to the Triangle from Stewart Detention Center in Lumpkin, GA.
 We have participated in many marches and rallies since our inception and look forward to many more in the pursuit of liberation.

 We continue to work locally on our own and through Durham2Palestine, Raleigh2Palestine (sign the petition!), and the Movement to End Racism and Islamophobia (MERI).
-We create ritual programming as a chapter and in conjunction with the local Sacred Monsters Havurah.
+We create ritual programming as a chapter and in conjunction with others in the local Triangle Jewish community.
 Nationally, we participate in or have access to various networks of Jewish Voice for Peace including its havurah network, rabbinic council, chapter network, and more!